 As the saying goes, there are two certainties in life: death and taxes.
-If you’re amongst the very wealthy then you can actually count on those two things going hand-in-hand, thanks to the federal estate tax.
+If you’re among the very wealthy then you can actually count on those two things going hand-in-hand, thanks to the federal estate tax.
 As it currently stands the federal estate tax only applies to a very small part of the population.
 That’s because the current threshold is $5.49 million for single taxpayers and $10.98 million for married taxpayers.
 In other words, if your estate is worth less than those amounts when you die, your heirs will most likely not have to pay Federal tax on their inheritance.

 Figuring Out Your Estate Tax Bill?